ICEF-NLP/jmm_diversity/README.md

-# Langdive
+# LangDive

-Langdive is a library for measuring the diversity score between different linguistic datasets.
+LangDive is a library for measuring the diversity score between different linguistic datasets.